Art-Sells/Arells/Build-Notes.md

 - - (W) Wallet: displays acVatops if the acVatops + (acVatops * .03) < acVacts, otherwise it is hidden.
 - (B) Amount Available To Sell" displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise everything below is hidden.
 - - Profits: acVacts - acVatops = Profits
-- - Sell Amount Input: $
+- - Sell Amount Input: $ format tel with no * or #
 - - Sell: takes from lowest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc.
 - - (Confirm Sale) -> Modals
 - - - Modals: